I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlequalsid.md

 <p><b>RtlEqualSid</b> returns <b>TRUE</b> if the SID structures are equal, <b>FALSE</b> otherwise.
 If either SID structure is invalid, the return value is undefined. </p>

 ## -remarks
 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK. </p>

 ## -requirements